 Author Robin Benway to Speak October 11

-Robin Benway, author of the all-school summer reading selection Far From the Tree, will be the featured speaker at the school meeting Friday, October 11, in the Burgin Center for the Arts’ Simon Theatre.
+Robin Benway, author of the all-school summer reading selection Far From the Tree, was the featured speaker at the school meeting October 11, in the Burgin Center for the Arts’ Simon Theatre.

-“We are so excited to have the author of one of our summer reading books on campus!,” says Alexandra Patterson, director of library services.
+“We are so excited to have the author of one of our summer reading books on campus!,” Alexandra Patterson, director of library services, said prior to Benway’s visit.
 “Students have had the opportunity to engage with her work and now they will have the opportunity to listen to Benway speak and to participate in workshops with her.”

 Benway is a National Book Award-winning and New York Times-bestselling author of six novels for young adults, including Far From the Tree, Audrey, Wait!, the AKA series, and Emmy & Oliver.
 Her books have received numerous awards and recognition, including the PEN America Literary Award, the Blue Ribbon Award from the Bulletin for the Center of Children's Books, ALA's Best Books for Young Adults, and ALA's Popular Paperbacks for Young Adults.
 In addition, her novels have received starred reviews from Kirkus, Booklist, and Publishers Weekly, and have been published in more than twenty countries.

 Far From the Tree (her most recent book) won the 2017 National Book Award for Young People's Literature, the 2018 PEN America Literary Award, and was named one of the best books of the year by the New York Times, the Los Angeles Times, NPR, PBS, Entertainment Weekly, and the Boston Globe.